RosterElf Logo

 What are leave & attendance HR policies?

-Leave and attendance policies establish clear rules for managing employee time off and ensuring consistent attendance.
-They cover everything from annual leave entitlements to sick leave procedures, parental leave and timekeeping requirements.
+Leave and attendance policies set clear rules for managing employee time off and day-to-day attendance.
+They cover entitlements like annual leave and personal leave, how staff request and notify absences, and how you record hours worked for accurate payroll.

 Calendar and planning representing leave and attendance management